-- G.1.
+- F. 5.
+The President, the Provost, and the Executive Vice President should consult and communicate clearly and openly about any University policies or plans that can have an impact on the Philadelphia community. - F. 6.
+We urge The Daily Pennsylvanian to consider making use of the services of an ombudsman, which is a common journalistic practice. - G. 1.
 A position description must exist for every staff position and each staff member must have a copy of his or her position description.
-Supervisors must regularly review position descriptions and revise them as needed. - G.2.
+Supervisors must regularly review position descriptions and revise them as needed. - G. 2.
 Every staff member must receive a written performance evaluation annually.
-Consideration should be given to down-up evaluations so that supervisors can also receive feedback from those they supervise. - G.4.
+Consideration should be given to down-up evaluations so that supervisors can also receive feedback from those they supervise. - G. 4.
 Human Resources should develop a career planning service that clarifies career paths and needed skills, while underscoring the mutual responsibility of University and staff members.
-This service should be available to interested staff members. - G.5.
+This service should be available to interested staff members. - G. 5.
 Human Resources should remind units of the difference between regular employment status and temporary employment status.
-Units are responsible for accurately informing staff regarding their employment status. - G.6.
+Units are responsible for accurately informing staff regarding their employment status. - G. 6.
 The results of the Pay Equity Study should be made public in the Spring of 1994, and action should be taken to address problem areas. - G.7.
-All University employees should be referred to by their employment status, not their pay categories. - G.8.
-The Executive Vice President should provide a mediation process for staff, so that when a person feels aggrieved by a superior the two may talk with a neutral third party about the grievance to seek some resolution.
+All University employees should be referred to by their employment status, not their pay categories. - G. 8.
+Mediation services, such as those provided by the Ombudsman, Staff Relations, and the Faculty/Staff Assistance Program, should be more widely advertised; in these services, when a person feels aggrieved by a superior, the two may talk with a neutral third party about the grievance to seek some resolution.